An Anangu Elder on What Tourists Don't Understand About Uluru

 What do visitors get wrong most often?

-Also, people pick up rocks.
-Please don't take rocks from Uluru.
-Every year, hundreds of rocks are mailed back to the Cultural Centre by tourists who took a piece and then had 'bad luck.'
-We call it 'sorry rocks.'
-The superstition is theirs, not ours, but the point stands — don't take pieces of our sacred site home as souvenirs."
+Taking rocks is the other one.
+Every year, hundreds of stones are mailed back to the Cultural Centre by tourists who took a piece and then blamed it for their "bad luck" — the Anangu call them "sorry rocks."
+The superstition belongs to the visitors, not the Anangu, but the point holds: leave the pieces of a sacred site where they belong.

 What's your favorite time at Uluru?

-Also, the stars.
-I take my grandchildren out at night and we lie on the ground and I tell them the star stories.
-The emu in the sky — you find it in the dark spaces of the Milky Way.
-The Seven Sisters.
-The Morning Star.
-These stories are older than any written text in any language.
-My grandchildren will tell them to their grandchildren.
+Then the stars.
+Anangu elders take their grandchildren out at night to lie on the ground and learn the star stories: the emu in the sky, found in the dark spaces of the Milky Way; the Seven Sisters; the Morning Star.
+These stories are older than any written text in any language, and they pass from one generation to the next.
+That continuity is Tjukurpa — and it's what Uluru holds.

 What would make tourism better here?